 .. support public health and safety, quality neighborhoods and a healthy and sustainable environment and economy by effectively managing: drinking water, waste water, storm and surface water, and solid waste.

 Heck, anyone that can galvanize employees to be excited about a mission statement that includes the words “solid waste” deserves a medal.

-I believe this has to do with intrinsic motivation – the concepts of autonomy, mastery, and purpose that Dan Pink talks about in this remarkable TED talk and book.
+I believe this has to do with intrinsic motivation – the concepts of autonomy, mastery, and purpose that Dan Pink talks about in his remarkable TED talk (below) and book.
 The sense of purpose – a genuine conviction that what I’m working on is a part of a bigger mission that I believe in – is strong in the case of Bellevue Utilities and missing in the case of Homegrown.